daystephen/klog/README.md

 inside projects, and merged in along with all other changes in exactly the way that a user of a distributed revision control system would expect.

-currently, clog is implemented as a node.js project, and as such is installable via the node package manager...
+currently, klog is implemented as a node.js project, and is installable via the node package manager...

-    $ npm install klog -g
+    $ [sudo] npm install klog -g

 (global flag recommended so the `klog` command is immediately available!)